 Being aware of your body and well-informed about early warning signs can give you an idea not only of when something might be wrong with your health, but when something may be more severe than you think.
 For example, abdominal complaints might be indicative of digestive problems, but could also signal serious problems such as a gynecological cancer.

 The five main types of gynecologic cancers are ovarian, uterine, vulvar, vaginal, and cervical cancer.
-They each have signs and symptoms women can look out for.
+Each one has signs and symptoms women can be aware of.

-“If someone is experience irritable bowel syndrome, abdominal pain, loss of appetite, pelvic pain or pressure, or any other signs and symptoms, they should contact their healthcare provider for further examination.”
+“Symptoms such as irritable bowel syndrome, abdominal pain, loss of appetite, pelvic pain or pressure should warrant a conversation with your healthcare provider for further examination,” Dr. Geevarghese said.